Ambient-Impact/webpack-yarn-vendorize/readme.md

 # Why?

-If you're coming from the PHP world where [the Composer package manager](https://getcomposer.org/) is the gold standard in managing dependencies, and you're working with a CMS like [Drupal](https://www.drupal.org/) that has its own system for managing various libraries, handling dependency trees, and bundling them as needed for a given route, then you probably don't want [Webpack](https://webpack.js.org/) to bundle your vendor libraries while still making use of its other features and ecosystem of plug-ins.
+If you're coming from the PHP world where [the Composer package manager](https://getcomposer.org/) is the de facto standard in managing dependencies, and you're working with a CMS like [Drupal](https://www.drupal.org/) that has its own system for managing various libraries, handling dependency trees, and bundling them as needed for a given route, then you might not want [Webpack](https://webpack.js.org/) to bundle your vendor libraries yet still make use of Webpack's other features and ecosystem of plug-ins.